Ryan Hollingsworth isn't a punch-the-clock kind of guy.

 The second stepping stone is advanced EMT.
 You must go to classes or school to become an advanced EMT.
 This is normally 150 hours or one semester and a minimum of 100 hours of ride-along time.

 To become a paramedic, you must have finished your advanced EMT and then complete some basic core classes at school — English, math, anatomy, etc. Then you go to school for one to 1.5 years and complete a minimum of 550 ride-along hours.

-Can you describe one particular moment or day on the job that gave you real satisfaction?
+Can you describe one particular day on the job that gave you real satisfaction?

 I was working one day, and we got a call for an 18-year-old female not breathing, possibly overdosed on an unknown substance.
 When we arrived, we found the father performing CPR on the female.
 We determined she was not breathing, and she did not have a heartbeat.
 We began and continued CPR on her.
 Within five minutes she had a heartbeat but was not breathing.
 We began to breathe for her with our supplies.

 I suspected that she had overdosed on some type of opioid and administered a medication to reverse the side effects of the opioid.
 She began breathing on her own and we transported her to the hospital.
 After we arrived at the hospital, she was able to talk and was back to normal.
 She took my hand and thanked me for saving her life, she told me that she had just found out she was pregnant and that her boyfriend had left her.
 She did not know what she was going to do and had decided to harm herself.
 I told her that I was always here to listen.

 2020 made four years sober for this woman, and I hear from her often.
 Every time I see her and her child, I get reminded that I not only saved one life that day, I changed the lives of multiple people.
 I saved her life and her daughter’s life, but I also made a difference in her mother and father’s lives, and her whole family.

 This is why I do what I do.